 Reach out to our team of experienced domestic violence lawyers today for a confidential, no-obligation discussion about your situation and the options available.

 I need help responding to a domestic violence order

 If you are named as the respondent (commonly referred to as the defendant) in an application for a protection order, you are able to respond.

 Given the heightened emotions that go hand in hand with separation and orders of this nature, it is wise to seek advice from an experienced domestic and family violence lawyer to assist with your response.
 We can approach the situation from the outside and respond accordingly without the influence of those heightened emotions.

 What happens when a DVO application isn’t true?

-You are able to defend yourself if you are named in an application for a protection order and need to seek legal advice from an expert domestic violence lawyer.
-If the claims are found to be false or vexatious this can reflect poorly on the other party’s ability to support a relationship between the children and you in future family law proceedings.
+You are able to defend yourself if you are named in an application for a protection order, and it’s crucial that you seek legal advice from an expert domestic violence lawyer.
+If the claims are found to be false or vexatious, this can reflect poorly on the other party’s ability to support a relationship between the children and you in future family law proceedings.

 Protection orders are intended as just that and should never be used to try and influence a certain outcome regarding the future care and wellbeing of your children.

 Our team of expert domestic and family violence lawyers are here to help.